How to ... Identify a Litote

 Everyday Conversation: You might say, "It's not the worst idea."
 This understatement implies that it's a good idea.

-Weather Forecast: "It's not exactly warm out there." - implying the coldness of the weather.
+Weather Forecast: "It's not exactly warm out there," implying the coldness of the weather.

-Product Review: "The product isn't a complete waste of money." - suggesting that the product has some value, despite its flaws.
+Product Review: "The product isn't a complete waste of money," suggesting that the product has some value, despite its flaws.

-Recognizing Litote in Texts
+Recognising Litotes in Texts